HashirRaees/HashirRaees/README.md

 🚀 Passionate about building scalable web applications, contributing to open-source, and constantly learning new technologies.

 ## 🌱I’m currently learning
-- Web application development from SMIT.
+- Web and application development from SMIT.
-- Agentic AI from GIAIC.

 ### 📫 Let's Connect!
 - 💼 [Portfolio](https://portfolio-omega-umber-59.vercel.app/)